What Does a Medical Assistant Do?

 - Replacing wound dressings (such as bandages or casts)

 Administrative Medical Assistant: In addition to clinical duties, medical assistants will often assist administrative staff behind the front desk.
-The AAMA notes that MAs are commonly assigned the following administrative tasks:
+What is a medical assistant's list of administrative duties?
+The AAMA notes that MAs are commonly assigned the following: